redmondchan/resume-template/README.md

 My resume template written in HTML and CSS

-# How to download as resume
+# How to save as PDF

 Press CTRL+P or CMD+P to open the print dialog.
 Change the destination printer to "Save as PDF".
 You may need to customize the margins.